owasp-noir/noir/README.md

 # Noir
 ♣️ Noir is an attack surface detector form source code.

-> Developing now.. 🚧

 ## Key Features
 - Automatically identify language and framework from source code.
 - Find API endpoints and web pages through code analysis.
 - Load results quickly through interactions with proxy tools such as ZAP, Burpsuite, Caido and More Proxy tools.
-- Noir is a multi-purpose tool that provides structured data such as JSON and HAR for identified Attack Surfaces to enable seamless interaction with other tools.
-Noir also provides command line samples to easily integrate and collaborate with other tools, such as curls or httpie.
+- That provides structured data such as JSON and HAR for identified Attack Surfaces to enable seamless interaction with other tools.
+Also provides command line samples to easily integrate and collaborate with other tools, such as curls or httpie.

 ## Support
 ### Language and Framework